Learn about our API and how to sync and transform design tokens in your design system.

 -C, --config-path [configPath]

-The path to your JSON or Javascript config file, or the folder containing all your configs (default: .specifyrc.json
+The path to your JSON or Javascript config file, or the folder containing all your configs (default: .specifyrc.json)

 -p, --personal-access-token <personalAccessToken>

 Your personal access token. .
-It will try to read it from the env var SPECIFY_PAT
+It will try to read it from the env var SPECIFY_PAT as well.

 -r, --repository <repository>